TigerTimofey/tuul/README.md

   - [Installation](#installation)
 - [Contributor](#contributors)

 A React-based web application for managing and controlling shared electric scooters.
 This application provides a seamless interface for users to authenticate, pair with scooters, and control their operations.
+You also need to run [backend-part](https://github.com/TigerTimofey/tuul-back).

 ## Video Demonstration